 The David L. Stanley White County Center serves the diverse educational needs of residents living in the White County area, which is in the northern portion of Southeastern Illinois College's district.
 A variety of transferable baccalaureate, vocational, and community education courses are offered.
 The Center is a receiving as well as a broadcasting site for distance learning classes.
 A computer lab is also available on-site.
 Regular hours of operation are Monday through Thursday from 9 a.m. to 4 p.m. throughout the year.
 The White County Center serves as a host site for the Illinois Worknet Center, which provides services through the Illinois Department of Employment Security (IDES) and Southern 14 Workforce Investment Board (WIOA partner).
+The Stanford D. Williams Training Center provides career and technical education training in the areas of truck driving, automotive/diesel technology, and welding technology.
+Classes are offered for dual credit/ dual enrollment, traditional, and for workforce and continuing education.
 For more information on classes and services offered, contact the David L. Stanley White County Center located at 1700 College Avenue in Carmi, or call 618-382-8869.